Choosing Your Base Van - A Practical Comparison

 FWD vs RWD - Why It Matters for Van Builds

-The Physics Problem
+The Physics

-For RWD, this is great:
+For RWD, this helps:

-For FWD, this is terrible:
+For FWD, this works against you:

 Pros